MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/active-users-count-plugin.md

 ---
 title: active_users_count plugin - Azure Data Explorer
-description: Learn how to use the plugin to calculate the distinct count of values that appeared in a minimum number of periods in a lookback period in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022
+description: Learn how to use the active_users_count plugin to calculate the distinct count of values that appeared in a minimum number of periods in a lookback period. ms.reviewer: alexans ms.topic: reference ms.date: 09/20/2022